Books

 Language: English

-Description: Journalist Åsne Seierstad documents the lives of three Afghans whose pasts, present and future have been moulded by the Taliban.
-Through Jamila, a women right’s activist, Bashir, a Taliban commander, and Ariana, a law student, and their families, Afghanistan’s experience of the Taliban retaking power in 2021 and the first year of their rule plays out through their everyday lives.
-Subtitled ‘three lives through war, love and revolt, this is a compulsively readable story, a vivid and comprehensive portrayal of Afghanistan in the here and now.’
+Description: Journalist Asne Seierstad documents the lives of three Afghans whose pasts, present and future have been moulded by the Taliban.
+Through Jamila, a women right's activist, Bashir, a Taliban commander, and Ariana, a law student, and their families, Afghanistan's experience of the Taliban retaking power in 2021 and the first year of their rule plays out through their everyday lives.
+Subtitled 'three lives through war, love and revolt, this is a compulsively readable story, a vivid and comprehensive portrayal of Afghanistan in the here and now.'

-Categories: Non fiction, Big reads, War theme, Culture/Ethnic/Racial, Gender Issues, Grief/loss, Historical, Human Rights, Journalistic reporting/media, Learning, Morals/Ethics, Political, Religion, Social commentary/perspectives, Afghanistan, Just Added, 2026 Titles
+Categories: Non-fiction, Big Reads, War theme, Culture/Ethnic/Racial, Gender Issues, Grief/loss, Historical, Human Rights, Journalistic reporting/media, Learning, Morals/Ethics, Political, Religion, Social commentary/perspectives, Afghanistan, Just Added, 2026 Titles

 Reviews